Tutors and Colleges

 Associate Professor James Bryson’s research focuses on using meteorites and ancient terrestrial samples to study the evolution of the early solar system and the first planetary bodies.
 Recently, his work has involved using the magnetism recorded by meteorites to place the formation locations of their parent bodies throughout the solar system and reconciling the isotopic signatures of different meteorites to better understand the very earliest stages of solid formation in the solar system.

-See more about University College on the college website.
+Find out more about University College on the college website.

 Worcester College